fsharpn00b/JSMonad/README.md

 ```

 - You cannot use control flow constructs in monadic code except the following: if, else if, else.
 - You cannot define a function, either named or anonymous, inside monadic code.
 However, you can reference a named or anonymous function that you include in the context passed to Monad.monad_eval () or Monad.monad_eval_2 ().
-For example:
+For example, the following code works.

 ```
 let m = new MaybeMonad.MaybeMonad ();